Rex Rabanye: Early life

-Rex as he was affectionately known, studied B Luris at the University of Bophuthatswana now known as North-West University, The university is based in Mahikeng where Rex lived with his family for some time.
+He was born in Potchefstroom.
+He studied under B Luris at North-West University.
+He learned to play the keyboards from his father, Samuel Rabanye at the age of fifteen.

-Music career
+Career

-To the south west of Johannesburg, Ikageng in Potchefstroom produced a hot soul band called the Teenage Lovers.It is hot property was Rex Rabanye, the keyboard wizard who was Ikageng's response to Alexandra's Sankie Chounyane.He had learned to play the keyboards from his father, Samuel Rabanye at the age of fifteen.
-His bee-hive organ sound earned him millions of fans around the country.
+To the south west of Johannesburg, Ikageng produced a soul band called the Teenage Lovers.
+Rabanye waswas Ikageng's response to Alexandra's Sankie Chounyane.
+His beehive organ sound earned him millions of fans around the country.

-After going solo, Rex Rabanye hit the country with dynamites like O Nketsang and Moya Moya.
-Some of the multi-talented Rex's painting can be seen on the walls of the African Methodist Church in Ikageng.
-By the late 80s the lawman who hold a B.Uris degree had moved from his place of birth to Mmabatho near Mafikeng, from where he relaunched his musical career.
+After going solo, Rex Rabanye released "O Nketsang" and "Moya Moya".
+Rabanye's paintings are exhibited on the walls of the African Methodist Church in Ikageng.
+In the late 80s he moved from to Mmabatho near Mafikeng, where he relaunched his musical career.
 His other albums include Somlandela, Campus Mood and Stop Nonsons.

-In his later years his health deteriorated to a point of losing his hearing.
-During the SAMA 12 he was honoured with a Lifetime Achievement award.
+In his later years his health deteriorated and he lost his hearing.
+During SAMA 12 he was honoured with a Lifetime Achievement award.